 By: Dr. Kathleen Regan, ND

-In the coming decade, we will see more and more attention focused on the role of food in brain chemistry.
-Studies have shown that ‘higher intake of fish, fruit and vegetables is associated with lower incidence of mood disorders’ (1).
-The United Kingdom (UK) is a world leader in this research initiative of connecting what we eat with how we feel.
+In the coming decade, more attention will focus on the role of food in brain chemistry.
+Studies have shown that a higher intake of fruits and vegetables is good for mental health and is associated with a lower incidence of mood disorders and improved well-being.
+(1) The United Kingdom (UK) leads this research initiative, linking how what we eat influences how we feel.
+Increased consumption of fruits and vegetables plays an important role in improving mental well-being, with ongoing studies showing a strong relationship between diet and mood.

-One of the more recent studies to come out of the UK looked at the relationship between well-being and the consumption of fruit and vegetables by drawing data from the UK Household Longitudinal Study (UKHLS) which includes information collected from 50,000 people between 2009-2017.
+One of the more recent studies to come out of the UK looked at the relationship between well-being and the consumption of fruit and vegetables by drawing data from the UK Household Longitudinal Study (UKHLS), which includes information collected from 50,000 people between 2009 and 2017.
 In this ‘Lettuce Be Happy’ study, the authors concluded:

 • Increased fruit & vegetable consumption can enhance mental well-being.